 In most cases you'll have to pay it back - and unlike when you have overpaid there is NO limit on how far back the taxman can go back, though this current reconciliation is dealing with the last three years.

 How you go about paying what you owe depends on the amounts involved and how HMRC has dealt with your case.

 But it wasn't my fault I am on the wrong code!

 That doesn't matter.
 We may have done away with the stocks these days, but the state wants its cash as much as ever.
 This means that even if you are on the wrong tax code through no fault of your own, the same procedures will apply as if it was your fault.

 The official line from HMRC is that it is each individual's responsibility to you check they are on the right tax code, so mistakes made by former employers are technically your problem.

-However in light of the recent massive publicity over the huge number of people who have been in the wrong code, some limited concessions have been made, such as writing off underpayments of under £300 for years far in the past, and £50 for underpayments in the last year (see below).
+However in light of the recent massive publicity over the huge number of people who have been in the wrong code, some limited concessions have been made, such as writing off underpayments of under £50 for underpayments in the last year (see below).

 Is the underpayment more than a year old?
 You may be able to reject it...